andrewfader/crtulum/README.md

   a time with a scripted button mask, hands back RGBA frames and PCM.
 - `src/glctx.rs` — the headless EGL/OpenGL context that hardware-rendering cores draw
   into, plus the readback.
+- `src/play.rs` — live play: clock-paced emulation, gamepad and keyboard input, and the audio output.
 - `src/vkctx.rs` — the Vulkan equivalent: instance, device, the negotiation handshake, the `retro_hw_render_interface_vulkan` callbacks, and the image copy back to RGBA.
 - `examples/demo.crts` — a commented script showing every action.